whiteSHADOW1234/MergeSVG/README.md

 3. Follow the prompts to deploy the application to your Vercel account.

+## Contributing
+See [CONTRIBUTING.md](CONTRIBUTING.md) for setup, standards, and PR guidelines.
+Feel free to open an issue for ideas, enhancements, bugs, or questions (include steps or a minimal SVG when relevant).

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.